BIDS/repro-case-studies/case-studies/arokem.md

 sleep well at night.

-5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field?

-[Answer]

-6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?
+5) Are there any broad reproducibility best practices that you'd recommend for researchers in your field? + 6) Would you recommend any specific websites, training courses, or books for learning more about reproducibility?

-[Answer]
+There are several papers that provide guidelines for reproducibility with a specific focus on neuroimaging.
+Two recent examples include [Gorgolewski2016] and [Pernet2015].

 ##### References